Soumyabrata/Soumyabrata.github.io/service.md

 + 2016: Delivered a talk in the workshop 'How to build a cantenna?', as a part of NTU Outreach programme at <a href="http://ajc.edu.sg/">Anderson Junior College,</a> in Ang Mo Kio, Singapore, on May 25, 2016.

+### Awards and Honors
++ <a href="https://www.linkedin.com/feed/update/urn:li:activity:7320476950773338112/">Featured</a> by UCD Earth Institute on Earth Day 2025 as one of three Climate Fellows advancing Ireland’s energy and climate transition through research in machine learning and remote sensing.

++  The SOLARIS project (PhD research by Mayank Jain), shortlisted for `Best Research Project' at the 2025 Education Awards - recognised for its innovative AI-driven approach to solar energy forecasting and grid integration, March 2025.

++  Appointed as the UCD Climate Fellow 2024, supporting climate-related research dissemination and academic impact across disciplines.

++  Awarded the prestigious 2024 Biomedical Circuits and Systems <a href="https://www.linkedin.com/feed/update/urn:li:activity:7209965585080664064/">Best Paper Award</a> for the paper ``ANNet: A Lightweight Neural Network for ECG Anomaly Detection in IoT Edge Sensors'', published in IEEE Transactions on Biomedical Circuits and Systems, Volume 16, Issue 1.

++  Nominated for the Teaching and Learning Award from College of Science, University College Dublin for AY 2023-2024, AY 2021-2022, AY 2019-2020.

++  Awarded the Outstanding Academic Achievement award, by Technology Ireland, November 2018.
++  Awarded the ADAPT Centre Directors Commercialisation Award 2018, in recognition of the contribution to Huawei Advert project.
++  Recognition and appreciation for contribution as a tutor in the Peer Tutoring Scheme, NTU Singapore, AY 2016-17.
++  IEEE Region-10 Young Professionals Affinity Group Award in recognition and appreciation of valued services and contributions, August 2016.
++  Commendable Teaching Assistant Award for the AY 2014--15 by School of Electrical and Electronic Engineering, NTU Singapore, November 2015.
++  Institute Silver Medal in Bachelor of Technology, for academic excellence during the 8th Annual Convocation for graduating *summa cum laude* with highest honors National Institute of Technology Silchar, July 2010.
++  Recipient of North Eastern Council (NEC) Stipend and Book Grant Scholarship, awarded for intellectual merit and scientific ability for a period of 4 years (2006--2010).

 ### Organizational Leadership
++ 2025: Committee member, <a href="https://www.ucd.ie/sec/">UCD Sustainable Energy Community</a>, promoting energy awareness and low-carbon practices across campus.
 + 2025: Technical Committee, <a href="https://ctsoc.ieee.org/technical/technical-committees/smc-tc.html">IEEE Application-Specific CE for Smart Cities (SMC)</a>.
 + 2023: Publication Chair, <a href="https://www.sest2023.org/committees/">6th International Conference on Smart Energy Systems and Technologies (SEST)</a>, Mugla, Turkey.
 + 2022: Guest editor, Special Issue on Selected articles from the 5th International Conference on Smart Energy Systems and Technologies (SEST 2022) for Sustainable Energy, Grids and Networks.